katrintirok/python-environmental-lesson/_episodes/01-intro-to-python.md

 ```

 Variables can be given any name such as `x`, `current_temperature`, or
 `subject_id`.
 You want your variable names to be explicit and not too long.
-They cannot start with a number (`2x` is not valid, but `x2` is). python is case sensitive (e.g., `weight_kg` is different from `Weight_kg`).
+They cannot start with a number (`2x` is not valid, but `x2` is).
+Python is case sensitive (e.g., `weight_kg` is different from `Weight_kg`).
 There are some names that cannot be used because they are the names of fundamental functions in python (e.g., `if`, `else`, `for`,
 see [here](https://docs.python.org/2.5/ref/keywords.html) for a complete list).
 In general, even if it's allowed, it's best to not use other function names (e.g., `list`, `mean`, `data`, `len`).
 If in doubt, check the help to see if the name is already in use.
 It's also not allowd to use a dot or minus (`.`, `-`) within a variable name as in `my.dataset` or `my-dataset`.
-It is also recommended to use nouns for variable names, and verbs for function names.
+It is also recommended to use _nouns_ for variable names, and _verbs_ for function names.
 It's important to be consistent in the styling of your
 code (where you put spaces, how you name variables, etc.).
 A speciality of python is [indentation](https://docs.python.org/3/reference/lexical_analysis.html#indentation), which is used to define code blocks and consequently structures a program.
 While this is generally a good style for program code, in the case of python, it is a language requirement.
 Using a consistent coding style makes your code clearer to read for your future self and your collaborators.
 There are several style guides for python, e.g. [python's PEP 8](https://www.python.org/dev/peps/pep-0008/), [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html), and [The Hitchhiker's Guide to Python](http://docs.python-guide.org/en/latest/writing/style/).

 Just remember how we assigned a value to `weight_kg`: